Diwahar9417/mastering_git/readme.md

-## Hello Git
+## Welcome to Git!

+-This is coming from "dev-diwa"
--"I'm adding this from feature-branch"
+-I'm adding this from "feature-branch"